rishdang/Prac2/README.md

 POSIX compliant REMOTE or C2 one
 --> works on port 27015 or a custom one, server will ask you for it.
 --> default C2 authentication is password based, will fix it later to a timed hash based one.
 Default password is "mysecretpass1" without quotes

---> Two type of clients.
+MULTIPLE types of clients.
     --> One with **Very unstable** process hollowing support (client_proc_h.c) thanks to brilliant tutorial by Jeffrey Bencteux here https://www.bencteux.fr/posts/linux_process_hollowing/.
     --> And one without, but a bit more stable (client.c) --> Added one experimental keylogger as well : client_k.c --> Added experimental ransomware module (currently local only) : client_r.c --> Usage: ./client [-i <ip/domain>] [-p <port>] [-w <password>]
 ```
-The code tree looks like this :
+The architecture/ code tree looks like this :

 ```
 Prac2/